tymyrddin/red/source/docs/planning/contracts.md

 the timeline for performing the work, the cost of the work, the payment schedule, and any terms and conditions covering the work.
 * A master service agreement (MSA) is a useful contract if you are performing repeat work for a company.
-The MSA acts as a standard boiler plate contract for the business relationship between the contractor and customer saving time when repeat work is needed from the contractor.
+The MSA acts as a standard boilerplate contract for the business relationship between the contractor and customer saving time when repeat work is needed from the contractor.
 With the MSA, you can define the terms of the work in the MSA and then refer to that from the SOW for each reoccurring engagement.
 Examples of terms in